Scifire/blog.github.io/technik/postgres-backed-postfix.md

 `postmap -q "test@example.de" pgsql:/etc/postfix/pgsql-access.cf`

 We´re testing the address “test@example.com” against the postgres via our config file.
-If we have an entry which is “test@example.com” the result should be “DISCARD by internal blacklist” cause in my example i configured it statically.
+If we have an entry which is “test@example.com” the result should be “DISCARD by internal denylist” cause in my example i configured it statically.
 If there is no entry like this nothing should be printed out.

 Now the postfix checks after a restart of the postfix it should now check every mail which is send out against the postgres.